bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 .with(Paddle { speed: 500.0 })
 .with(Collider::Paddle);
 ```
-Next we add a our Paddle as a `Component` that can be used in `Queries`.
+Next we add a `Paddle` component that can be stored on our entities, then accessed via queries.
 We will look at a `Query` in the next section.
 Finally we add a Component of type Collider::Paddle to this entity so the ball can later bounce off of it.